yashfa157/Interactive-Edge-Detection-UI/README.md

 This project is an interactive web application built using Python, OpenCV, and Streamlit that demonstrates how different edge detection algorithms work.
 Users can upload any image, select an algorithm, and adjust parameters to see how edges are detected in real time.
 The original and processed images are shown side by side for easy comparison and better understanding.
-The **Sobel operator** detects edges by calculating image gradients in horizontal and vertical directions.
+The **Sobel algorithm** detects edges by calculating image gradients in horizontal and vertical directions.
-The **Laplacian operator** highlights regions of rapid intensity change using second-order derivatives.
+The **Laplacian algorithm** highlights regions of rapid intensity change using second-order derivatives.
-The **Canny edge detector** is more advanced and uses Gaussian smoothing and thresholding for cleaner and more accurate edges.
+The **Canny edge algorithm** is more advanced and uses Gaussian smoothing and thresholding for cleaner and more accurate edges.

 ---